Birthing (album)

 Birthing is the seventeenth studio album by the American experimental rock band Swans.
 It was released on May 30, 2025, through Mute and Young God Records.
 Frontman Michael Gira stated that the album was the last to focus on "all-consuming sound worlds", with future albums taking on a "significantly pared down form".
 The first single from Birthing, "I Am a Tower", was released on February 25, 2025.

 Background

 Michael Gira, the frontman for Swans, stated that the material within Birthing was developed and recorded across a yearlong tour.
 The songs were then further orchestrated and rearranged in the studio.
 Gira also stated that it would be the last "big sound" Swans album, with future releases from the band being "significantly pared down" and that it would mark his last album as the main producer of Swans.
-A tour for the album is ongoing and is set to end on November 28th in Berlin.
+A tour for the album ended on November 28 in Berlin.
+A live album, Newly Sentient Being, will be released documenting the tour.